Bjwebb/IATI-Transparency_Indicator/README.md

 * `transparency_test.php` - will generate a json file of data giving counts, scores and percentages, etc for a data publisher against their IATI data files.
 * `format_overview_Sig_Other_All.php` - generates some total information for all providers grouped in Signatories/Other/All.
 This data is required by:
 * `format_all_results_v2.php` - generates 2 csv files /csv/Signatories.csv and /csv/Other.csv
-* `transaprency_test_additional.sh` - generates the results for the 'top 4' tests that are a bit more complicated
+* `transaprency_tests_additional.sh` - generates the results for the 'top 4' tests that are a bit more complicated

 The final test is on the file updates based on the CKAN registry records.
 First you need to create some meta data about the records on the CKAN registry.